alvarotrigo/multiscroll.js/README.md

 - `paddingBottom`: (default `0`) Defines the bottom padding for each section with a numerical value and its measure (paddingBottom: '10px', paddingBottom: '10em'...).
 Useful in case of using a fixed footer.

 - `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the jQuery selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`)

+- `scrollOverflow`: [Demo](https://alvarotrigo.com/multiScroll/extensions/scrollOverflow.html) | (default `false`) [Extension of multiScroll.js](http://alvarotrigo.com/multiScroll/extensions/). (not compatible with IE 8) defines whether or not to create a scroll bar for the section/slide in case its content is bigger than the viewport's height.
+When set to `true`, your content will be wrapped by multiScroll.js.
+Consider using delegation or load your other scripts in the `afterRender` callback.

+- `scrollOverflowOptions`: (default `null`) when using `scrollOverflow:true` multiScroll.js will make use of a forked and modified version of [iScroll.js library](https://github.com/cubiq/iscroll/).
+You can customize the scrolling behaviour by providing multiScroll.js with the iScroll.js options you want to use.
+Check its [documentation](http://iscrolljs.com/) for more info.

 - `keyboardScrolling`: (default `true`) Defines if the content can be navigated using the keyboard